CraftAcademyLabs/ca_course/week7/cooper_client_react/14_retrieving_data.md

 We have the function `getPerformanceData`.
 This is what's going to run every time someone presses the button to show previous entries or when someone has saved a new result.
 The way we make it run every time the component is rendered is with `componentDidMount`.
 The response that we get from the backend will be stored in `performanceData` state.
 This will also call on a function we will add later to the `App` component called `indexUpdated`.

 Then we have the render method.
 First, we set a variable called dataIndex that we are going to use for displaying all saved performance data entries.

-After that, we have an if statement where we check the props if the `updateIndex` state is true, if that's the case the app will run `getPerformanceData` again to get the latest saved entries.
+In the `componentDidUpdate()` we check props if the `updateIndex` state is true, if that's the case the app will run `getPerformanceData` again to get the latest saved entries.

 The next if block checks if the `performanceData` is empty or not.
 If it's not empty, then its going to loop through all entries of performance data that is stored in the `performanceData` state and place it in the `dataIndex` variable.